Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Do shelf companies have a bank account?

 Some do; most do not.
-When a shelf company in Lawsupport’s inventory holds an active, clean bank account, we will flag that explicitly — it is a significant value-add given Swiss corporate banking timelines.
+When a shelf company in Morgan Hartley Consulting’s inventory holds an active, clean bank account, we will flag that explicitly — it is a significant value-add given Swiss corporate banking timelines.
 If no account exists, bank account opening proceeds in parallel with the Commercial Register update after acquisition.
 Full details on the Swiss corporate banking process are available on our corporate bank account Switzerland page.

 What taxes apply when buying a shelf company?